+Recent projects

-Recent gas turbine power projects proposed for deployment on the NEM are summarised below:
+Some recent gas turbine power projects proposed for deployment on the NEM are summarised below:

-- 250 MW peaking/mid-merit OCGT in Newcastle.
-This project is currently planned for development.
-It is likely that if an OCGT solution, it would be multiple units of aero-derivative machines - 300 MW Reeves Plains OCGT plant (South Australia).
-This project is currently in planning phase also with multiple aero-derivative units being considered - 320 MW single unit F class OCGT plant in Tallawarra (NSW) under construction, with future possibility to convert the unit to combined-cycle mode - 660 MW peaking OCGT plant near Kurri Kurri (NSW) comprising two F class gas turbine units.
-This project is under construction phase.
+- 400 MW Brigalow OCGT hydrogen ready peaking plant in Queensland, due to commence construction in 2025. - Swanbank Clean Energy Hub development is considering a 140 MW OCGT hydrogen ready peaking plant in Queensland - 300 MW Reeves Plains OCGT plant (South Australia).
+This project is currently in planning phase also with multiple aero-derivative units being considered - 320 MW single unit F class OCGT plant in Tallawarra (NSW) now in operation, with a 5% hydrogen blending capability to be tested, and future possibility to convert the unit to combined-cycle mode - 660 MW peaking OCGT plant near Kurri Kurri (NSW) comprising two F class gas turbine units with a 15-30% hydrogen blending capability proposed.
+This project is under construction phase. - The South Australian Government has entered into an early contractor involvement agreement with consortium partners ATCO Australia and BOC for engineering design, procurement of critical equipment, and costings as part of the planned development of a hydrogen production, power generation, and storage facility located at Whyalla.
+The planned development includes a 250 MW electrolyser and a 200 MW hydrogen gas power generation plant using 100% hydrogen fuelled LM6000 gas turbines to be supplied by GE.
+The project is planned to commence operations in 2026.
+40